BurlyVik/COACookies/README.md

   - Delivery method (subcategory)
   - Individual terpene values (sortable)
 - **Terpene info tooltips**
-  - Hover over the ℹ️ icon in each terpene column to get aroma, effect, and health details
+  - Click the (information) icon in each terpene column to get aroma, effect, and health details
 - **Row/column highlight on hover**
 - **Responsive design** for mobile and desktop
 - **Loading bar** shows progress of data fetch